 By Ellie Brown, News Subeditor

-An open letter from staff taking part in the UCU strike has called on the University to take casual staff concerns seriously.
+An open letter from casualised staff at the University of Bristol taking part in the UCU strike has called on the institution to take their concerns seriously.

-The open letter has so far received 92 signatures with the majority of these are from staff in the Faculty of Arts and the Faculty of Social Sciences and Law.
+At the time of writing, letter has received 92 signatures, the majority from staff in the Faculty of Arts and Faulty of Social Sciences and Law.
+Signatories include staff on both temporary and permanent contracts.

-She also commented that ‘many of us have been making these points for years.’
+'Many of us have been making these points for years,' she said.

 Featured image credit: Student-Staff Solidarity Group